 Team Fortress 2

 The jaunty crime-caper music and freeze-frame introductions make it clear: TF2 doesn't have classes so much as characters.
-The game's team-shooter action takes a backseat here to showcasing the vibrant art-style and humour, as well as articulating the distinct roles and capabilities of each of TF2's nine classes.
-A multiplayer shooter might normally offer scant cinematic thrills, or struggle to communicate what it's about without a dry breakdown of its mechanics - TF2 elegantly dances round these problems without being disingenuous about the game's contents.
+The game's team-shooter action takes a backseat to showcasing the vibrant art style and humour, as well as articulating the distinct roles and capabilities of each of TF2's nine classes.
+A multiplayer shooter might normally offer scant cinematic thrills, or struggle to communicate what it's about without a dry breakdown of its mechanics.
+TF2 elegantly dances round these problems without being disingenuous about the game's contents.

 There's little in the way of explicit action in this trailer, even though it's shot within the game engine itself.
-Action isn't what the trailer is selling, however—it's selling the city itself.
-As Niko struts through its succession of quick cuts, the sheer variety of Liberty City is elegantly illustrated, and Niko's many guises suggests at the freedom the player will have to self-define within that space.
+Action isn't what the trailer is selling, however—it's selling the city.
+As Niko struts through its succession of quick cuts, the sheer variety of Liberty City is elegantly illustrated, and Niko's many guises suggest the freedom the player will have to self-define within that space.
 Meanwhile, the exquisitely cool LCD Soundsystem track reaffirms Rockstar as gaming's foremost tastemakers.
 It's a brilliantly simple and boldly idiosyncratic trailer, intriguing and evocative in equal measure.